axelarnetwork/axelarate-community/README.md

   axelarcli tx bitcoin link ethereum 0xc1c0c8D2131cC866834C6382096EaDFEf1af2F52 --from validator -y -b block
   ```

-  Look for `chain: Bitcoin, address: {btcaddress}`
+  Look for `chain: Bitcoin, address: {btcaddress}` and copy the btc address.

-2. External: send a TEST BTC on Bitcoin testnet to the deposit address specific above, and wait for 6 confirmations (i.e. the transaction is 6 blocks deep in the Bitcoin chain).
-You can use https://testnet-faucet.mempool.co/ for that.
+2. External: send a TEST BTC on Bitcoin testnet to the deposit address specific above using https://testnet-faucet.mempool.co/, and wait for 6 confirmations (i.e. the transaction is 6 blocks deep in the Bitcoin chain).
   - You can monitor the status of your deposit using the testnet explorer: https://blockstream.info/testnet/ .
   - **NOTE**: Please ensure you are seeting 6 confirmations before moving to the next steps.
 Axelar network will verify until at least 6 confirmations.
   - **ALERT**: DO NOT SEND ANY REAL ASSET.